Ashley Shares a Couple Jeff Rassier Pieces

 But Ronda isn't just any Olympic athlete.
 She participated in both the 2004 games in Athens, and the 2008 Olympics in Beijing.
 In fact, she won the Bronze Medal in China in the sport of judo (middleweight division)

-and became the first American woman ever to medal in that event.
+bronze-medal-back-and-frontand became the first American woman ever to medal in that event.

 She actually has at least three pieces that circumnavigate her ankle.
 The tail end of one can be seen to the left of the Olympic rings.
 Here's the beginning (and majority) of the slogan: